idalz/car-price-prediction/README.md

 An end-to-end project utilizing PyTorch, Flask, DVC, Docker, and GitHub Actions for CI/CD deployment on AWS.

 ---

+If you'd like to **explore the web app**, feel free to check out its demo on my [Hugging Face Spaces](https://huggingface.co/spaces/idalz/car-price-prediction) page.

+To **explore research** conducted for the project, refer to the project's [Research Notebook](https://github.com/idalz/car-price-prediction/blob/main/research/00_idalz_research-notebook.ipynb).

+---
 ## Contents

 - [Project Overview](#project-overview)